-It’s hard to work in the area of developing leaders without addressing the issue of management versus leadership.
+It’s hard to work with veterinary practices without addressing the issue of management versus leadership.
 Much debate has been had about what each of these words means and which one is more important.
 Recently, I’ve even heard a lot of discussion about the issue of individuals leading too much and not managing enough.

 Leadership has become, for some, the idea that you sit atop the practice and gaze upon it from a lofty perch where you make disconnected decisions and advance your own ideas.

 The very notion that the focus of leadership is on the actions of the leader is flawed.
 Leadership is about others.
 It’s about being the catalyst for great things to be accomplished by those who otherwise might accomplish less.

 While it’s true that great leaders often achieve positions of authority, it’s also true that positions of authority are sometimes occupied by those without the faintest idea of what real leadership is.

 It’s impossible for a leader to help a practice accomplish more if he or she doesn’t understand the culture, goals, challenges, and opportunities of the practice.
 That would be like a coach trying to lead a team to victory without knowing the rules of the sport.

 Great management skills alone will not make you a great leader.
 But it’s also impossible to be a great leader without having great management skills.
 Management is not separate from leadership; it’s a component of it.

 If you are going to lead any individual or team, you must first understand the intricacies of the challenges they are facing, the barriers to their success, and how their current level of skill matches the tasks of the job.
 Only then can you help them accomplish more.

 It’s time we stop thinking of management and leadership as separate and opposing skills.
 Until we start thinking differently about this, we will continue to develop leaders in our practice who are too detached.
 Likewise, we will develop managers who focus on metrics more than the people who generate them.
 Both are fatal in the long run.